dotnet/designs/accepted/2021/install-location-per-architecture.md

 The effect of this is almost identical to the proposed solution.
 The only downside is that this doesn't follow to "native first" approach where the native architecture gets the existing "nice" names.
+It also adds more files into `/etc/dotnet` which doesn't feel necessary.